 No. The two teams will be "launched" separately.
 Endurance80 and Endurance40 teams may not combine.

 Can Explorers and adults take part in Endurance40?

 Endurance40 is for scout section members.
-Explorers may not take part.
-Adults may only take part if they are nominated to accompany the children (see above).
+Explorers who are not Young Leaders with the scout section concerned may not take part.
+Adults and Young Leaders may only take part if they are nominated to accompany the children (see above).

 How else does Endurance40 differ from Endurance80?

 The other major differences are the route and the end of the event.